GuiGou12358/decentralized_oracles/price_feed/phat/contracts/price_feed/README.md

 # InkPriceFeed

-Implements a simple price feed with Ink!
-Offchain Rollup.
-It supports streaming a price feed and answering individual requests from the Ink! contract side.
+Use Ink!
+Offchain Rollup to:
+- Fetch the prices from Coingecko api
+- Send the prices into ink! smart contracts

 ## Build